 Storage: If you are going to store your apples, pick them early while they are at their firmest and still slightly tart, a week or 2 before full ripeness.
 (Apples with thick skins and the firmest flesh are the best types for storage) First you need to sort them and brush any dirt or bugs off.

-Apples need a cool spot to be stored with a bit of humidity, though not damp, and they cannot freeze or they will spoil.
+Apples need a cool spot to be stored.
+Ideally with a bit of humidity, though not damp, and they cannot freeze or they will spoil.
 The fruit crisper in the fridge is great but if you have a whole tree (or trees) of apples, you'll need a larger area like a garage or cool basement pantry.

 I'd love to know any other ways any of you like to keep your apples, let me know below if you have any favourite or creative ways of using a whole trees worth of apples!

 If you have an apple tree and aren't sure of the type, there are a few good websites that will help you ID your apples like Apple Name.

 How To Serve Beignets

 These beignets are easy, light, delicious, quick, and addictive.
 Beautiful French beignets are light as a cloud inside with a delicately crispy outside.
 Dress them up with powdered sugar or granulated sugar or dip them in maple syrup like we do in Canada!

 Want to go a step further?
 Dip half in melted chocolate and let cool on a drying rack.

 These go wonderfully served with coffee or milk.
 For a more adult drink, try an ice wine or some tawny port for a divine pairing.